 Photo by cottonbro from Pexels

 Like it or not, it’s inevitable for your dog not to behave funnily a few times.
-Regardless of how well trained a dog is, every dog owner has got to deal with pee accidents sometimes.
+Regardless of how well-trained a dog is, every dog owner sometimes has to deal with pee accidents.

-While you may have accepted the fact that the dog is going to pee normally or accidentally, what you may not be able to get used to, is the smell of the urine or the sanity drain you will encounter during the process of finding the urine.
+While you may have accepted that the dog is going to pee normally or accidentally, you may not be able to get used to the smell of the urine or the sanity drain you will encounter while finding the urine.

-The smell of dog urine can be quite malodorous, and it can really stick around if you don’t find it as soon as possible.
+The smell of dog urine can be pretty malodorous, and it can really stick around if you don’t find it as soon as possible.

-In finding the dog urine, some people might settle for blacklight as their urine searcher.
+Some people might settle for blacklight as their urine searcher in finding the dog’s urine.
 However, the backlight may not be the best tool to detect dog urine.

-A blacklight works by producing an ultraviolet light, which makes everything it shines to provide a glow.
+A blacklight produces ultraviolet light, making everything shine to provide a glow.

-Unfortunately, everything that contains phosphor will glow, including the likes of tonic water, laundry detergents, and teeth fingernails, etc. If using a blacklight might not get you the desired results, what else can you use?
+Unfortunately, everything containing phosphor will glow, including tonic water, laundry detergents, teeth, fingernails, etc. If using a blacklight might not get you the desired results, what else can you use?

-Fortunately for you, we’ve got some tips and tricks down to find dog urine without a blacklight.
+Fortunately, we’ve got some tips and tricks to find dog urine without a blacklight.

 Tools for Finding Dog Urine without a Blacklight